The PR BlogCreativityRabbit HoleThe Mysterious Four-Dot Ellipsis in Star Wars

 But the story didn’t end there. . .”

-However, using spaces is more of a stylistic choice, albeit not a very practical one in today’s digital age: this could result in unwanted line breaks when using today’s word processors.
+However, using spaces is more of a stylistic choice, albeit not very practical in today’s digital age: this could result in unwanted line breaks when using today’s word processors.

 Still, outside of literary uses, the three-dot ellipsis is also used in formal texts to indicate editorial omissions.
 2Some people use double-spaces as formatting tools between sentences and first-line indentations, but unless you’re using a typewriter, it’s better to leave typography to the machines..